 These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

-- Overall, we rate Capital Research Right-Center Biased based on editorial bias that always favors the right.
-We also rate them Mixed for factual reporting due to rejecting the consensus of science on climate change as well as the use of Questionable sources for support of claims.
+- Overall, we rate Capital Research Right-Center Biased based on an editorial bias that always favors the right.
+We also rate them Mixed for factual reporting due to rejecting the consensus of science on climate change and the use of Questionable sources for support of claims.

 Factual Reporting: MIXED

 Press Freedom Rank: MOSTLY FREE

 Media Type: Organization/Foundation